Professor Sue Clayton

 2013 The Song Of The Shirt screened daily at the Iniva Gallery (Institute of International Visual Arts) London as part of the Keywords exhibition.

-2013 Ongoing Teenagers In War Zones, A BBC 2 development commissioned by BBC Current Affairs for a longitudinal one-hour documentary on the lives of young asylum-seekers in the UK who face deportation back to Afghanistan.
+2013 Teenagers In War Zones, for Our World on BBC television, on the lives of young asylum-seekers in the UK who face deportation back to Afghanistan.

 2013 Mazloom, A multi-media play/film performance piece, a collaboration between film maker Sue Clayton, playwright Sara Masters, KSDT Dance Theatre and Ice and Fire Theatre Company, now being further developed at RHUL as part of the Creativity research theme.
 The national tour of this play commences in June 24th and includes venues in London, Brighton, Birmingham, Leicester, Bristol, Newcastle, Manchester and Glasgow.